Copyright 2018 Electrical101.com All Rights Reserved.

 If shunted lampholders are used in a light fixture, they must be replaced with non-

 Use these with or without a ballast.
 This type of LED tube is installed as either direct replacement (with the ballast) or direct wired (ballast is bypassed).
-If the LED tubes are used as direct placement and are not compatible with the ballast, they can be direct wired instead.
+If the LED tubes are used as direct replacement and are not compatible with the ballast, they can be direct wired instead.
 These tubes are a good choice because of the built-

 The standard size wire for a fluorescent light fixture is 18 AWG.
 When removing a wire from a lampholder it can be cut short to the lampholder wire terminal.
 The lampholder may then become unusable with not enough remaining terminals to plug into.